 equipment is limited to key and remote programming. . . some components require dealer-level or highly specialized equipment to reprogram if necessary.

 It has been my experience that the immobilizer system is often named as the source of the problem when the other possible “easy” solutions have been attempted.
 I’ve lost count of the number of times I’ve had customers (or mechanics) tell me “it won’t start so I replaced the fuel pump, starter, computer, etc, and none of that worked so it must be the theft system!”.
 Really?
 Did you check codes first?
 In most of those cases the problem winds up being something like a bad module, failed relay, broken wire, blown fuse, etc., and not the immobilizer system.

-That said, feel free to contact us (email preferred) and include as many details as possible, such as year/make/model of the vehicle, symptoms, what components have been changed (if any), what diagnostic codes are present and what equipment was used to retrieve them.
+That said, feel free to contact me (email preferred) and include as many details as possible, such as year/make/model of the vehicle, symptoms, what components have been changed (if any), what diagnostic codes are present and what equipment was used to retrieve them.

 Please note that the best indicator of whether or not a no-start condition is related to the key is the immobilizer status light itself.
 It’s usually in the instrument cluster, although Ford and Toyota/Lexus have placed it in random spots on the dash over the years.
 See your owner’s manual for info on where the immobilizer light is located and how it should behave when the system is operating normally.
 If it indicates an abnormal condition, we may be able to help.

 • Can you provide a spare fob for my pushbutton start (prox) car?

 In most cases, yes.
 I don’t stock many but can have them overnight or within a couple of days.